James A. Champy

-James (Jim) Champy (born 1942) is an Italian American business consultant, and organizational theorist, known for his work in the field of business process reengineering, business process improvement and organizational change.
-He co-authored the book "Reengineering the Corporation: A Manifesto for Business Revolution" in 1993 with Michael Martin Hammer, which was considered one of the 25 most influential business management books by Time (magazine).
+James A. Champy (born 1942) is an Italian-American business consultant, and organizational theorist, known for his work in the field of business process reengineering, business process improvement and organizational change.
+He co-authored the book Reengineering the Corporation: A Manifesto for Business Revolution in 1993 with Michael Martin Hammer, which was considered one of the 25 most influential business management books by Time.

 Biography

 Education

 Champy earned his B.S. in 1963 and his M.S. in Civil Engineering in 1965 from Massachusetts Institute of Technology, and a J.D. degree from Boston College Law School in 1968.

 Career

 Champy consults with senior-level executives of multinational companies seeking to improve business performance.
 His approach centers on helping leaders achieve business results through four distinct, yet overlapping areas: business strategy, management and operations, organizational development and change, and information technology.

 Champy was chairman and chief executive officer of CSC Index, the management consulting arm of Computer Sciences Corporation.
 He had been one of the original founders of Index, a $200 million consulting practice that was acquired by CSC in 1988.
-Subsequently he was chairman of Dell Perot Systems’ (now Dell Services) consulting practice, where he was responsible for providing direction and guidance to the company’s team of business and management consultants.
+Subsequently, he was chairman of Dell Perot Systems (now Dell Services) consulting practice, where he was responsible for providing direction and guidance to the company’s team of business and management consultants.